-With a solid background in commercial management in the construction industry, Brenton now heads up SCM as general manager, applying his ability to manage competing deadlines, project time frames and labour.
+With a solid background in commercial management in the construction and other heavy industrial industries, Brenton has headed up Sydney City Marine since 2013, applying his ability to manage competing deadlines, project time frames and the allocation of labour whilst undertaking numerous large upgrade projects to the facility itself.

-Brenton completed his degree in Business at Latrobe University and, working in the family business founded by his grandfather, industry icon, Syd Fischer, he has learnt through hands-on experience the formula for expanding operations while retaining staff and loyal clientele.
+Brenton completed his degree in Business at La Trobe University and, while working in the family business, he has learnt through hands-on experience the formula for expanding operations while retaining staff and loyal clientele.

 Brenton is able to juggle ‘big picture’ plans for SCM with the minutiae of day to day operations such as ensuring the right people and resources are applied to each job.
-His vision for SCM is to become the one-stop specialty marine facility for large commercial vessels and smaller recreational craft from anywhere on the east coast or beyond.
+His vision for SCM is to continue to go from strength to strength whilst remaining the one-stop multi-purpose marine facility for Commercial, Defence, Superyacht and Recreational craft from anywhere on the east coast and beyond.

-Key to fulfilling these ambitions is investment in SCM and its facilities, including a 47 Tonne submersible trailer, which can handle multihulls up to 70-feet, 800 Tonne Synchro-lift, 45 Tonne land transporter, 400 Tonne land transporter and a new cradle for vessels up to 640 Tonnes, plus a complete electronics upgrade and new systems and procedures to streamline operations and ensure value for money for all clients.
+Key to fulfilling these ambitions is investment in SCM and its facilities, including a 47 Tonne submersible trailer, which can handle multihulls up to 70-feet, 800 Tonne Synchro-lift, 45 Ton land transporter, 600 Ton land transporter and a commitment to invest in the best staff, the best contractors and the latest technologies available to ensure that SCM remains at the forefront of the industry.

-“SCM is a modern, purpose-built facility that offers commercial and recreational clients, motor and sail, access to some of the industry’s most qualified and skilled marine professionals and trades.
-Our commercial premises have attracted Ray White Marine, Geoff Lovett International and JW Marine, among others, completing the offering for clients.”
+“SCM is a modern, purpose-built facility that offers commercial and recreational clients, access to some of the industry’s most qualified and skilled marine professionals and trades.
+With our commitment to continual improvement and refinement of our facilities to ensure the agility of our facility, our commercial premises continue to attract high profile tenants and trades, which completes the offering to our clients.”

 In his second stint at SCM, John returned to the role of General Manager with a focus on commercial and defence segments and the focus to implement a long-term plan for the company’s growth.